Skip to main content

 We are a team of academics and research students in the Department of Physics who work on research projects related to Optical Fibres.

-We collaborate widely with both UK and international partners, and our work is funded by a range of funders from UK research councils to international companies.
+We provide world leading expertise in linear and nonlinear light propagation in optical fibres and collaborate widely with both UK and international partners.
+Our work is funded by a range of funders from UK research councils to international companies.

 Academic Staff